MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 - The SDK for partners and developers is not available.

-## What subscription do I need, to try Azure Information Protection?
+## What subscription do I need to try Azure Information Protection?

 For the preview release, you can use any subscription that includes Azure Rights Management.
 Azure Information Protection is  available in all regions.
 For more information about the available subscriptions and links to free trials, see [Azure RMS requirements: Cloud subscriptions that support Azure RMS](../get-started/requirements-subscriptions.md).